nishadbhujbal/BodyBalanceBites/Readme.md

 ### Running the Project

-Navigate to index.html
+1. Navigate to index.html.
-Click on Go live in your IDE
+2. Click on Go live in your IDE.

 ## Using the Website